 Child Placement: eg foster care, residential care, adoption (adopted children and young people, adoptive parenting, birth families, adoption support).
 LGBT young people in care.

 Social Work Practice: eg inter-professional working, home visits.

 Current Developments in Social Policy: eg gender, offending and rehabilitation.

 We encourage applications in these areas, but if your research interest is not mentioned here, please contact the postgraduate admissions tutor: Professor Gillian Schofield, for further discussion.

-The studentship covers tuition fees (UK/EU rates), a tax-free maintenance grant (£14,057 for 2015-16 entry), and a research training support grant.
-International students are welcome to apply but must be able to pay the difference between UK/EU fees and international fees.
+The Studentships cover tuition fees (UK/EU rates), a tax-free maintenance grant (£14,296 for 2016-17 entry), and a research training support grant.
+International students are welcome to apply; a small number of studentships will be available to cover full international fees.

-If you have any questions specifically about the application process, please contact the UEA postgraduate research office - email: email@example.com - tel: (01603) 591709.
+To discuss the application process, please contact the UEA Postgraduate Research Office - email: firstname.lastname@example.org - tel: (01603) 591709.
 Please click to access the application form to apply for a PhD.